 They are taught to discuss issues in a balanced and calm way.

-Each year the children review the school golden rules to ensure that they are still relevant.
+Each year the children review the school promises and class rules to ensure that they are still relevant.

-The school council meets regularly and discusses issues raised in class or as a whole school. each council member is voted for by their own class.
+The School Council meets regularly and discusses issues raised in class or as a whole school.
+Each council member is voted for annually by their own class.

 The importance of laws, whether they be those that govern the class, the school or the country are consistently reinforced at Christ Church.

-Pupils are taught from an early age the value of the Golden rules.
+Pupils are taught from an early age the value of the school promises.
 Children are taught the value and the reason behind the rules and the laws, that they govern and protect us, the responsibility this involves and the consequences when laws are broken.
 Visits from authorities such as local councillors, Police and the fire service help to reinforce this message.

 Mutual respect is a core value at Christ Church.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

-Christ Church school is situated in an area that is not greatly, culturally diverse.
+Christ Church school is situated in an area that is increasingly culturally diverse.
 The school recognises its role in preparing children for life in modern Britain.
-We actively promote celebrations of different faiths and cultures.
-The religious education syllabus is the Manchester Diocesan syllabus.
+We actively promote celebrations of different faiths and cultures., working closely with all our families.
+The religious education syllabus is the Manchester Diocesan syllabus, which is equal parts Christianity and other faiths.
 Through RE and personal and social education we reinforce messages of tolerance and respect.

 Staff regularly review the curriculum to ensure that it promotes the areas above.
 It also ensures that pupils are taught about key events and figures in history.
 Events during the year celebrate culturally diverse occasions and memorable events taking place in the country.